earroyoron/clarity-assignment-2020/README.md

 and "Test Driven Development" with baby-steps in development.

-- build the project
+Build the project with:

 `./gradlew build`

+### Running

-- you can run the project with gradlew run,
+You can also run the project with gradlew:

+#### Parsing a file (task 1)

-  - to use the tool in "parsing" mode for a file use `--parse` as:`
+To run the tool in "parsing" mode for a file use `--parse` as the first argument as in this example:

-    `./gradlew run --args="--parse input-file-10000.txt 1565647204351 1565733598341 Olvin"`
+    `./gradlew run --args="--parse src/test/resources/input-file-10000.txt 1565647204351 1565733598341 Olvin"`

+The tool shows the report and exits.

+#### Monitoring a file (task 2)

-  - or using in "tail" mode where the file keeps monitored using `--tail` as:
+To run the tool in "tail" mode where the file keeps monitored use `--tail` as this other example:

-    `./gradlew run --args="--tail input-file-10000.txt Mykenzi Olvin"`
+    `./gradlew run --args="--tail src/test/resources/input-file-10000.txt Mykenzi Olvin"`

-## Tools used
+After the first execution or analysis we will start waiting the required hour for the next report, as required in the instructions.

+# Good practices in development: tools

 Some tools have been used to enforce a TDD and _simulate_ a "going to production from the 1st day" approach.

 ## Continuous Integration (Circle-CI)

 From the very first time the project was developed using a CI tool